wuX4an/wuX4an/README.md

 I hope that my first project can be useful for the community of apine :)
 ...
 (Boring, what a stupid aspiration)

--- **I want to specialize in dart and create cross-platform apps.
-Oh yeah** --
+-- **👾👾👾 I want to specialize in dart and create cross-platform apps.
+Oh yeah 👾👾👾** --